svanderbleek/scrapeandbake/README.md

 - [x] Posts scrapes full Urls for each Post
 - [x] Pull from City List for Crawlers to produce Post Urls
 - [x] Visitors to pull from Url stream
-- [ ] Pool sizes tuned for number of open connections
-- [ ] scrape Post data
+- [ ] Index Posts into elastic search